horizons-school-of-technology/express-template/README.md

 ### Local development
 1. Clone the repo.
-1. Create a `.env` file that contains:
+1. Create a `env.sh` file that contains:

   ```
   export MONGODB_URI='YOUR URI';